jsmolka/blog/content/posts/the-bottle/index.md

 - `L` is the osmola**L**ity in Osm/kg.
 - `D` is the density in kg/l.

-To prevent confusion, I will only use osmolarity from now on.
-That is because in cycling you usually have a bottle with a certain volume.
-You then add carbohydrates, electrolytes and flavorings and fill it up with water.
-The solvent concentrations are measured in g/l, which itself then results in Osm/l, which is osmolarity.
+To prevent confusion, I will use osmolarity from now on.
+It makes more sense in a cycling environment, where you work with a limited volume: the bottle.
+You add carbohydrates, electrolytes and flavorings to it and then fill it with water.
+The solvent concentrations are measured in g/l, which results in osmolarity.

 ### Maltodextrin
 Before we continue with the influence of osmolarity on carbohydrate absorption, let's quickly go over the most important source of glucose in cycling: maltodextrin.
-It's a glucose polymer produced by partial hydrolysis of starch and unique amongst all other discussed carbohydrates, because comes in different chain lengths.
-Its chemical formula is C<sub>6n</sub>H<sub>(10n+2)</sub>O<sub>(5n+1)</sub> where `n` defines the number of glucose units is 2 < `n` < 20 [^maltodextrin-glucose-units].
+It's a glucose polymer produced by partial hydrolysis of starch and unique amongst all other discussed carbohydrates because it comes in different chain lengths.
+Its chemical formula is C<sub>6n</sub>H<sub>(10n+2)</sub>O<sub>(5n+1)</sub>, where `n` defines the number of glucose units and is 2 < `n` < 20 [^maltodextrin-glucose-units].

 [^maltodextrin-glucose-units]: I was unable to find the original source of this claim, but it can be found everywhere in the literature.
-I am sceptical because it doesn't work out when looking at the dextrose equivalent.
+I am skeptical  because it doesn't work out when looking at the dextrose equivalent.

 Glucose polymers are classified by a [dextrose equivalent](https://en.wikipedia.org/wiki/Dextrose_equivalent) (DE).
-The European Union's CN code defines maltodextrin to be between 3% and 20%.
-Below that it is considered a starch, and above it is considered a glucose syrup.
-It can be calculated using `DE = 100 * (Mg / Mp)`, where `Mg` and `Mp` are the molar masses of glucose and the glucose polymer, respectively.
+The European Union defines maltodextrin to be between 3% and 20%.
+Polymers below 3% are considered starches, while polymers above 20% are called glucose syrups.
+The dextrose equivalent can be calculated using `DE = 100 * (Mg / Mp)`, where `Mg` and `Mp` are the molar masses of glucose and the glucose polymer, respectively.

 Here is a table that shows the correlation between the chain length `n` and the DE: